verifa/cantata-plugin/readme.md

 ### How to deploy to Jenkins

-Package with `mvn package` and then (`target/cantata-plugin.hpi`).

-file is created and that file can bve imported to Jenkins from Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin.
+Package with `mvn package` and then `target/cantata-plugin.hpi`-file is created and that file can bve imported to Jenkins from Manage Jenkins -> Manage Plugins -> Advanced -> Upload Plugin.

 ### License